-These are the newest and most posh lodgings.
-They sleep up to seven people with two sets of bunk beds (one usually is a
+Camper cabins: These are the newest and most posh lodgings.
+They sleep up to seven people with two sets of bunk beds (one usually is a double) in

 They have microwaves, refrigerators and coffee makers, and some have ceiling fans and toasters.
 All are universally accessible.
 Cost is $65-$80.

 © Beth Gauper

 Popular Ludington State Park has a mini-cabin in each of three campgrounds.